Skip to main content

 A legitimate 100% commission brokerage should still provide meaningful support.
 Here’s what to look for:

 At Agent Plus Realty, all five are included.
-Agents get direct access to Broker John Santos, free Dotloop Premium, E&O coverage, membership in 4 major Florida MLS systems, and physical offices in Deerfield Beach and Fort Myers.
+Agents get direct access to Broker John Santos, Dotloop Premium (included), E&O coverage, membership in 4 major Florida MLS systems, and physical offices in Deerfield Beach and Fort Myers.

 Red Flags to Watch For